 - Aurora Hunting: To get the best view to see the northern lights above the valleys, you have to walk approximately 20 minutes from Saariselkä to arrive at an aurora hut.
 This hut, which is pretty new, is free to enter and is equipped with a fireplace (and wood), benches and tables.
 In front of the hut, there is a big panorama view outdoors.
 So, you don’t need to wait outside in the cold nights to catch the view of Auroras.
 Take some snacks, drinks and card games, and enjoy your nights waiting for the amazing lights.
 For sure, you will get in touch with other travellers, who are there for the same aim.

 - Toboggan run: In the north of Saariselkä is a longer toboggan run with sledges, which is for free to use and super fun.

 AURORA BOREALIS – POLAR LIGHTS – NORTHERN LIGHTS whatsoever

 Northern lights arise close to the earth poles, where the magnetosphere is the strongest.
 Therefore, the closer one gets to the north or south pole, the higher is the probability of the northern lights being seen.

-Besides that, you might have the chance to see other breathtaking natural phenomenons.
+Besides that, you might have the chance to see other breathtaking natural phenomena.
 The right picture below shows you what is called polar stratospheric clouds.
-Fascinating rainbow-like colors become apparent in the clouds.
+Fascinating rainbow-like colours become apparent in the clouds.